bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 For example, there is some system which needs to process data in a micro-batch mode from Apache Kafka.
 So we need to include a Batch module into our pipeline.

 For the Batch module we need to create a batch instance.
-Any type of instances in the system requires Apache Zookeper service and Apache Zookeeper provider for it (Figure 1.11).
+In the system an instance of any type requires Apache Zookeper service and Apache Zookeeper provider for it (Figure 1.11).
 The Apache Zookeeper service should be unique for all the instances in the system.

 .. figure:: _static/zk-inst-serv-pr1.png
    :align: center